virasak/angular-elm/README.md

 ![If you support IE 8, you're gonna have a bad time.](https://i.imgflip.com/2kr4vr.jpg)

-So sorry if you support browsers older than Internet Exploder 9.
-So sorry.
+Check [Elm's browser support](https://discourse.elm-lang.org/t/elm-support-for-older-browsers-ie-9-10/744/7) if you support browsers older than Internet Exploder 9.

-This doesn't have to do with the AngularJS directive, but with [Elm's browser support](https://discourse.elm-lang.org/t/elm-support-for-older-browsers-ie-9-10/744/7).
+This doesn't have to do with the AngularJS directive, which should have the same browser compatibility as the version of AngularJS you're using.

-## Installation

-Via command line

-    $ npm install --save angularjs-ng-elm

-Include the directive script in your index.html

-    <script src="/node_modules/angularjs-ng-elm/angularjs-ng-elm.js"></script>

-Add the `Elm` dependency to your AngularJS app

-    var app = angular.module('app', ['Elm', 'other.dependency', ...])

 ## Intent